erkaminski/mental-health-workplace-ml/README.md

 A small sample of the dataset is included in `data_sample/sample.csv`.

 ---

 ## ⚙️ Methodology

-- Data cleaning and preprocessing (handling missing values, encoding categorical variables)
+- Data cleaning and preprocessing (missing values, categorical encoding)
-- Feature selection focused on workplace-related factors
+- Feature selection focused on workplace-related variables
 - Models:
   - Logistic Regression
   - Random Forest
 - Handling class imbalance with SMOTE
-- Model evaluation using ROC AUC, precision, recall
+- Evaluation using ROC AUC, precision, and recall
-- Threshold tuning to prioritize recall for the positive class
+- Threshold tuning to increase recall for the positive class

 ---

 ## 📈 Pipeline Overview

-The following diagram summarizes the full modeling pipeline used in this project:
+The following diagram summarizes the full pipeline using in this project:

 ![Pipeline](images/project_architecture.png)

 ---

 ## 📈 Results